ishitajoshi1/User-user-based-recommendation-algorithm/README.md

 Also, the complexity of algorithm is reduced from O(no._of_categories*no._of_products) to O(no._of_categories)

 # Contact me
-For further queries and questions, mail me at mishitajoshi@gmail.com
+For further queries and errors, mail me at mishitajoshi@gmail.com

 Note: The data is scraped from https://www.dellemc.com/hi-in/index.htm